BABAV

 I didn't want to build another scheduling tool.
 The world has enough of those.
 What I wanted was something closer to hiring a really good ops person who reads your inbox the way you would, replies the way you would, and quietly handles the volume so you can spend your time on the work that actually moves things.

-The AI got good enough this year that "a really good ops person" is now a thing you can actually have, for $500 a month, running 24/7, never sick, never burned out.
+The AI got good enough this year that "a really good ops person" is now a thing you can actually have, for the price of a few coffees a month, running 24/7, never sick, never burned out.

 That's the bet.
 BABAV is the version of that I want to exist.
-The model is Gemini 2.5 Flash for the brain, VEO for video, real humans (us) for the supervision and the tuning, and a flat retainer because credits and metered ladders are how SaaS companies trick you into spending more than you meant to.
+The model is Gemini for the brain, VEO for video, real humans (us) obsessing over the platform, and a simple monthly price with transparent, published usage rates and a cap you set — because credits and metered ladders are how SaaS companies trick you into spending more than you meant to.

 What I'm not betting on.